clowdr-app/clowdr/aws/README.md

 ## Setting up local env files

 1. `cd` into the `aws` folder
-1. `cp env.sandbox.example env.sandbox` and fill in environment variable values following the instructions in comments `env.sandbox`.
+1. `cp .env.sandbox.example .env.sandbox` and fill in environment variable values following the instructions in comments `.env.sandbox`.
 It is recommended to generate a secure random `VONAGE_API_KEY`.
 1. Optional Configure additional env files for each instance of Midspace you want to deploy (e.g. personal sandbox, staging, production).
    - The env file must be named `.env.<profile>`, where `<profile>` is the name of an AWS profile that you configured.
    - You can deploy multiple Midspace instances to the same AWS account by setting a different `STACK_PREFIX` in the corresponding env file.
 This is, however, not recommended.